 Personal protective equipment (PPE) has emerged as a significant life-saver in 2020.
 Not a part of dinner-time conversations in years past, PPEs have become a household term now – thanks to their critical role in shielding frontline workers from the Covid-19 pandemic.

 India didn’t even make PPEs till as recently as February this year.
 It simply imported the coveralls.
-The need of the hour, however, made in-house manufacturing a necessity, and so in a span of three months India went from making zero to 4.5 lakh PPE kits a day (read this ).
+The need of the hour, however, made in-house manufacturing a necessity, and so in a span of three months India went from making zero to 4.5 lakh PPE kits a day (read this story).

 While the rise in PPE numbers is helping save lives, its disposal is sparking worry about its negative environmental impact.
 The more they are being used – and its use is likely to rise further with vaccination at least several months away in 2021 – the more they are being treated after use in ways that are not environmentally friendly.

-In June this year, the Economic Times how the All India Institute of Medical Sciences was grappling with rising PPE waste – the institute was reportedly storing used PPE on its premises since the Covid-19 outbreak.
+In June this year, the Economic Times reported how the All India Institute of Medical Sciences was grappling with rising PPE waste – the institute was reportedly storing used PPE on its premises since the Covid-19 outbreak.

-Several media have shown how biomedical waste, including PPEs and syringes, are found dumped in the open and sometimes mixed with regular waste.
+Several media reports have shown how biomedical waste, including PPEs and syringes, are found dumped in the open and sometimes mixed with regular waste.
 This is dangerous.
 Garbage collectors come under greater risk of infection and, over a period of time, the PPE waste damages the environment.

 A pile of PPEs in landfills or oceans will mean decades before they are degraded in a natural way with much harm to the surrounding ecosystem.